hzeller/folve/README.md

                        Select on the HTTP status page.
         -t           : Filternames show up as toplevel directory instead of being switched in the HTTP status server.
-        -p <port>    : Port to run the HTTP status server on.
+        -i <filter>  : Name of filter to start with if -t is not given -p <port>    : Port to run the HTTP status server on.
         -r <refresh> : Seconds between refresh of status page;
                        Default is 10 seconds; switch off with -1.